 JSN Student Community Service Recap

-Jefferson School of Nursing students have lots of opportunities to be involved in community service.
+Jefferson College of Nursing students have lots of opportunities to be involved in community service.
 Here, three students share about some recent projects.

 The Need for Glasses: 153 Million Reasons to Recycle for Sight